ragsns/dockeronazure/exercises/ex9/README.md

 We started with some simple Docker commands.

-In this exercise we installed a simple web application that persists data in a `mysql` database.
+In this exercise we installed a simple web application that persists data in a `mysql` database that is stored on Azure files storage.

+You can go ahead and delete the entire Resource Group now.

 Congrats, you are now an Azure Kubernetes Hero!